 Local Cozumel restaurants featuring lionfish dishes give us a great way to help keep lionfish populations low.

 Lionfish is mild and buttery, and delicious in ceviche, as a grilled fillet, in lionfish cakes, or even on pizza.

 So basically, by just seeking out a delicious restaurant meal, you’ll also be helping with the conservation of Cozumel’s reef environment and natural ecosystem.

-Best Places to Find Lionfish on the Menu in Cozumel
+8. Best Places to Eat Lionfish in Cozumel

 This place is a little further into the residential area of town and well worth the trip.

 A favorite local seafood joint, La Perlita was one of the first to really highlight lionfish as a menu item, which helped teach so many of us just how delicious it is.